-Both companies underlined that CCS developments are crucial for accelerating the transition to a lower carbon future, and the Errai project, which was initiated by Horisont Energi in 2021, can play an important role in this phase.
+Both companies underline that CCS developments are crucial for accelerating the transition to a lower carbon future, and the Errai project, which was initiated by Horisont Energi in 2021, can play an important role in this phase.

 Odin Estensen, Neptune Energy’s Managing Director for Norway and the UK, commented: “Sharing the vision of carbon neutrality, Neptune is excited to partner up with Horisont Energi.
 We look forward to leveraging both our oil and gas operations capabilities as well as our significant experience of operating carbon capture and storage activities.

 “Errai complements Neptune’s strategy to store more carbon than is emitted from our operations and from the use of our sold products by 2030.”